Cooperation and the social brain hypothesis in primate social networks: Introduction

 One function for which social networks are particularly relevant is cooperation.
-Individuals of various animal species cooperate with each other, even cooperating with non-kin and in social dilemma situations in which non-cooperation is more lucrative than cooperation \cite{Trivers1971QRevBiol, croft2015, kappeler2006, noe2006} (but see \cite{Cluttonbrock2009Nature}).
-Although cooperation under social dilemmas is an evolutionary puzzle, theoretical research has suggested various mechanisms enabling cooperation \cite{Fudenberg1998book, Nowak2006Science}.
-Network reciprocity, or the effect of the network structure, is one mechanism to promote cooperation \cite{Nowak2006Science, Szabo2007PhysRep, perc2013, perc2017, takacs2021}.
+Individuals of various animal species cooperate with each other, even cooperating with non-kin and in social dilemma situations in which non-cooperation is more lucrative than cooperation \cite{Maynardsmith1982book, kappeler2006, noe2006, cheney2011, croft2015, mcauliffe2015, gokcekus2021} (but see Refs.~\cite{Cluttonbrock2009Nature, cheney2010, cheney2011}, which point out that empirical evidence of cooperation in animal groups remains relatively scarce).
+Although cooperation under social dilemmas is an evolutionary puzzle, theoretical research has suggested various mechanisms enabling cooperation, such as direct reciprocity (i.e., repeated interaction) and indirect reciprocity (specifically, reputation-based mechanisms) \cite{Fudenberg1998book, Nowak2006Science}.
+Signaling, including symbolic communication, has been proposed as another mechanism that can enable cooperation \cite{smith2010}, and recent theory has suggested that structured populations may facilitate the spread of cooperation in the presence of symbolic communication when compared to well-mixed populations \cite{salahshour2020}.
+The structure of social networks is itself one mechanism that may promote cooperation, a concept known as network reciprocity \cite{Nowak2006Science, Szabo2007PhysRep, perc2013, perc2017, takacs2021}.
 Specifically, a relatively small node degree (i.e., the number of neighboring individuals per individual) \cite{Ohtsuki2006Nature, Allen2017Nature} and heterogeneity among individuals in the network in terms of the degree \cite{santos2005, santos2006} can both promote cooperation compared to well-mixed populations depending on the assumptions underlying the evolutionary process models.
+In addition, it has long been known that clustering of the network (i.e., abundance of short cycles such as triangles and squares) promotes cooperation, which is often referred to as spatial reciprocity \cite{Nowak2006Science, NowakMay1992Nature, hauert2001}.